andrenormanlang/vertex_cms/README.md

 🛡️ Authentication

-    Users can register and log in to access the DashBoard (/DashBoard) and other protected areas.
+    Users can register and log in to access the dashboard (/dashboard) and other protected areas.

 🚨 Troubleshooting
 🛑 Common Issues